Yellow Sac Spider

 Habitat and Distribution

 Yellow Sac Spiders are commonly found in a variety of habitats, including gardens, forests, and grasslands.
 These spiders prefer areas that offer ample cover, such as leaf litter, under stones, and within shrubs.
-Their preference for warmer climates means they are often seen in residential areas, especially in the summer months when they become more active.
-Despite their seemingly benign nature, they are sometimes mistakenly classified among the deadliest spiders in the world due to their venomous bite, which can cause discomfort and irritation in some individuals.
+Their preference for warmer climates makes them common in residential areas, especially during the summer.
+This is when they become more active.
+Despite their seemingly harmless nature, they are sometimes wrongly considered among the deadliest spiders in the world.
+This is due to their venomous bite, which can cause discomfort and irritation in some individuals.

 Behavior and Diet